ChristianSauer/r_client/README.md

 interactive](https://github.com/IRkernel/IRkernel/issues/236) (`interactive()` returns
 `FALSE`).
 This causes the password prompts used by the keyring package (either `askpass` or `getPass` depending on the version of keyring) to return `NULL` resulting in subsequent cryptic errors from keyring.
-Because of that the r_client does not run in jupyter notebook/lab.
+In this case, use the method connect_with_pat which does not store your PAT securely, but in memory.
+Be aware that you should not store the PAT in the Notebook and avoid sharing the FgConnection object.

 ### Keyring backends